Add Carriers to Your Network

 2. Select Add New.

-3. Enter the carrier name and contact information.
+3. Enter the carrier name, city, ZIP code, phone number, and contact information.

 4. Enter MC, DOT, SCAC, insurance, safety, or compliance details your company tracks.